Lozlink/Budgiet/README.md

 3. Commit your changes (git commit -m"added a feature")
 4. Push to the branch (git push origin feature/newfeature)
 5. Open a pull request

+## Bugs/Difficulties
+- Don't utilize tech you don't completely understand
+- No error message with incorrect log in
+-